nocke/photocmd/README.md

 A typical photography workflow looks like this

 1. **shoot**: shoot a ton of images (most often with my DLSR, saving both jpg+raw)
-1. **selected tages**: concentrate on jps (filtering out their raw counterparts).
-Star images that are good, deleting those unstarred ones. (in another tool)
+2. **selected tages**: concentrate on jpgs (filtering out their raw counterparts).
+Star images that are good, deleting those unstarred ones. (in another tool like Lightroom, Picasa or Digikam)

 3. **prune junk** I want to delete the counterparts of those 'lonely', unstarred images.
 Sure this could be done in any GUI, but (first tedious manual issue).Also all sidecars that got generated.